ngirardet-mob/php-ddd/README.md

-# Domain Driven Design Starter Kit
+# Domain Driven Design Boilerplate
-The core idea of this library is to get started with essential elements for a DDD implementation while keeping the content as thin as possible.
+The core idea of this library is to get started with essential elements for a DDD implementation while keeping the dependencies as minimum as possible.

+## Development state
+### Todo
+- Improve Specification pattern.
+When called from _Application layer_ and targeting a query builder, the `getSpecExpression` method should be bound lately by or through the **Repository**.

 ## Folder structure